-It's always helpful to know something about the style and structure of the examination paper you'll sit at the end of a course.
+It's always helpful to know something about the style and structure of the examination paper you'll sit at the end of a programme.
 Old examination papers may come in useful here.
 These will be available from the Library and Departments as well as being accessible online.
 You must login on the library website in order to view past exam papers.
 As mentioned previously, you should be aware that examinations change in content, style, structure and mode of assessment from year to year.
 Many Departments publish the criteria that define different classes of judgments (i.e. first honours, second honours grade 1, etc) with respect to examinations, essays, orals and class presentations.
 When preparing for exams, it is a good idea to know what these criteria are.
-Further details on the University's regulations and procedures relating to Examinations can be found on the website.